gjermundgaraba/nft-cli/README.md

 Next you can add the binary to your path or just use it from the current directory.

 You can also download the binary (for linux) from the releases page.

+## Future work

+- Add support for mainnets
+- Add support for self-config (with a config file and via the CLI itself)
+- Incorporate Stargaze indexer to make querying NFTs easier
+- Add user guide (both as a doc and inline in the CLI during operation to guide users better)
+- Better key management
+- Improve docs and contribution guidelines